VIBeID/VIBEID/README.md

-# Kaggle Dataset Downloader and Model Trainer
+#VIBeID Pre-processed  Dataset Downloader and Model Trainer

-This repository provides a script to download VIBeID datasets, create DataLoaders for training and testing, and train a ResNet-18 and ResNet-50 model using PyTorch.
+This repository provides a script to download Pre-processed  VIBeID datasets, create DataLoaders for training and testing, and train a ResNet-18 and ResNet-50 model using PyTorch.

 ## Requirements
 - Python 3.x